 Best for: If you frequently shop at supermarkets and have excellent/good credit, the Blue Cash Preferred® Card from American Express is great card to have.
+Cardholders can earn 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
 In order to get the most from the supermarket reward, you should spend at least $3,167 a year (or $264 a month) at U.S. supermarkets.
-Only considering U.S. supermarket purchases, this is the amount you need to spend to recoup the $95 annual fee and start earning more cash back than the Blue Cash Everyday® Card from American Express which has a $0 annual fee.
+Only considering U.S. supermarket purchases, this is the amount you need to spend to recoup the $95 annual fee and start earning more cash back than the Blue Cash Everyday® Card from American Express* which has a $0 annual fee.

-Why we like it: You earn the highest supermarket spending cash back rate of any card we could find at 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
-3% cash back at U.S. gas stations, 1% cash back on other purchases.
+Why we like it: You earn the highest supermarket spending cash back rate of any card we could find.
 If you spend up to the $6,000 quarterly maximum each year, you can earn $360 cash back — without deducting the $95 annual fee.
 You can also use this card to earn 3% cash back for purchases at U.S. gas stations, which can come in handy if you often drive to the supermarket, allowing you to see increased value.
+The card also has an additional offer – NEW 6% Cash Back on select U.S. streaming subscriptions & 3% Cash Back on transit including taxis/rideshare, parking, tolls, trains, buses and more

 Other benefits: There is a Welcome Offer of a $250 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.
 Additional perks include extended warranty protection, 2-day shipping on eligible items with ShopRunner, and ticket presales and exclusive seats with Entertainment Access® for concerts, sporting events and more.